 As described in Arkansas.com’s ‘Arkansas Attractions’, Saunders Museum is the repository for:

 An extensive collection of firearms (almost four hundred items) including antique and unusual pieces; knives, Victorian clothing, accessories, textiles and furniture.
 Exhibits include guns used by the famous and infamous….like Jesse and Frank James, Belle Star, Cole Younger, Cherokee Bill, Billy the Kid, Wild Bill Hickok and Buffalo Bill Cody; Sitting Bull’s war bonnet and an Arab sheik’s tent; Persian rugs and Teakwood furniture.

 Learn more by clicking on “Saunders Museum: Best Kept Ozark Secret” by GunsAmerica Digest.

+See history up close for yourself.
 Make plans today to stop in and explore the Saunders Museum in Berryville, Arkansas soon!